NoviceCoder2000/Fire-Emblem-Civilizations/README.md

 # Fire-Emblem-6-Mod
-A Unciv mod that hopes to bring Fire Emblem 6 units into the game by adding a custom civilization, units, etc.
+An UnCiv mod that hopes to bring Fire Emblem 6 units into the game by adding a custom civilization, units, etc.

 # Features: